foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 Changes for the next release go here.

+## Bugfixes and small improvements
+* Fixed an issue where spells without an action type could not be cast.

 # v0.16.0 - Starfinder

 This update brings, amongst other things, some much needed GM lovin', with a new NPC type that supports conditions and modifiers, and roll notes so you can add reminders to that annoying DR circumventing NPC attack.